Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Results

-We use single scoring techniques that are included in the ensemble structure of ISR as the comparative references for quantitative evaluation of ISR and MaRC (see Tables \ref{tab: suff_comp}).
-We use the random scoring technique as a baseline to represent chance-level performance across all metrics.
+We use each feature-attribution method employed by ISR as a comparative reference for faithfulness evaluation of both ISR and MaRC (Table~\ref{tab:suff_comp}).
+We also use random attribution as a baseline to represent chance-level performance across all metrics.

 \paragraph{Sufficiency evaluation} Our experiments indicate that MaRC extracts the most sufficient rationales among all evaluated techniques.
-Remarkably, ISR and the other techniques achieve values comparable to the baseline.
-This is expected behavior for ISR, because of its ensemble architecture.
-Interestingly, instance-specific feature attribution does not guarantee optimal performance.
-For instance, ISR would have achieved higher sufficiency scores if it had used only LIME or scaled attention technique.
+By contrast, ISR and the other methods obtain values that are close to the baseline, which is expected given ISR's ensemble architecture.
+Notably, instance-specific feature attribution does not guarantee optimal performance: ISR would have achieved higher sufficiency scores if it had relied only on LIME or scaled-attention.